MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Dfsutil.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# Dfsutil
+# dfsutil

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-The dfsutil command manages DFS Namespaces, servers and clients.
-Dfsutil commands use the original Distributed File System terminology, with updated DFS Namespaces terminology provided as explanation for most commands.
+The dfsutil command manages DFS Namespaces, servers and clients. dfsutil commands use the original Distributed File System terminology, with updated DFS Namespaces terminology provided as explanation for most commands.

-For examples of how this command can be used, see
+for examples of how this command can be used, see

 ## Syntax